Obscuretone/obscuretone.github.io/public/posts/en/_about_me.md

 The tone changes from post to post, but the habit is consistent: look at the system, identify the incentives, find the bottleneck, and ask what the current design is actually optimizing.

 That is also how I approach engineering work.
-Good software is not just code that runs.
-It is code inside an operating system of people, processes, failures, constraints, and tradeoffs.
+Good software runs inside an operating system of people, processes, failures, constraints, and tradeoffs.

 That is the part I find interesting.